PeculiarVentures/webcrypto/README.md

 See [WebCrypto Docs](https://github.com/PeculiarVentures/webcrypto-docs/blob/master/README.md) for examples

 ## Bug Reporting
-Please report bugs either as pull requests or as issues in the issue tracker. node-webcrypto-ossl has a full disclosure vulnerability policy.
+Please report bugs either as pull requests or as issues in the issue tracker. `@peculiar/webcrypto` has a full disclosure vulnerability policy.
 Please do NOT attempt to report any security vulnerability in this code privately to anybody.

 ## Related